 A non-refundable deposit of £100 is required from students with unconditional offers.
 You should pay your deposit for the Academic Induction course when you accept your unconditional offer for your undergraduate degree.
 The full fee for your Academic Induction course must be paid by 31 May 2022.

 Tuition fees do not cover the cost of your accommodation during the course.

 Payment can be made by the following methods:

 When making a payment by bank transfer or credit card, please choose the ‘Tuition fees’ option and enter the relevant amount.
 This applies to deposits and balance payments.

 To apply for this course, you must be an international student and hold an unconditional offer for an undergraduate course at the University of St Andrews beginning in September 2022.

 How to apply

-Morning classes are divided into blocks of 60 or 90 minutes.
+Morning classes are divided into blocks of 60 minutes.
 Most classes are dedicated to essay writing and aim to enhance your command of academic language and style, and help you to develop clarity and cohesion in your written work.
 This means structuring and organising your argument in the way most appropriate to each subject you study.
 The remaining classes are dedicated to research, presentation and seminar skills.

 The general emphasis of the course is on essay writing and the presentation skills necessary for success as an undergraduate, and classes will include strategies for working with a variety of sources from books, journal articles and lectures, both in libraries and online.

-When you complete the online application for accommodation, you must also ensure that you apply for accommodation for the Two-week Academic Induction course.
+When you complete the online application for accommodation, you must also ensure that you apply for accommodation for the Academic Induction course.
 This is to ensure that you will be allocated accommodation for both this course and your degree.